michiel-bogaert0/autonomous2023/ROS/src/control/ugr_ros_control/README.md

 ## Run Simulation Demo

-This package is setup to run the "Pegasus" two joint revolute-revolute robot demo.
+This package is setup to run the "Sim" two joint revolute-revolute robot demo.
 This "template package" is located in the ros_control_boilerplate as a subfolder that you can easily rename and reuse.
 To run its ros_control non-physics-based simulated hardware interface, run:

-    roslaunch ros_control_boilerplate pegasus_simulation.launch
+    roslaunch ros_control_boilerplate sim_simulation.launch

 To visualize its published ``/tf`` coordinate transforms in Rviz run:

-    roslaunch ros_control_boilerplate pegasus_visualize.launch
+    roslaunch ros_control_boilerplate sim_visualize.launch

 To send a random, dummy trajectory to execute, run:

-    roslaunch ros_control_boilerplate pegasus_test_trajectory.launch
+    roslaunch ros_control_boilerplate sim_test_trajectory.launch

 ## Customize